2017 WELS & ELS Pacific Northwest Mens Retreat

 - Lord’s Supper

-The registration deadline will be January 29,2017 (or earlier once at capacity) to allow for pre-work/online discussion on the above lessons.
-The pre-work/online discussion will determine which six lessons the retreat will cover.
+The registration deadline is March 11,2017 (or earlier once at capacity) to allow for pre-work/online discussion on the above lessons.
+The pre-work/online discussion will start March 11.
+On April 8 we will vote for which 5 or 6 lessons the retreat will cover.

 Prof. Paul Koelpin